-The service corridors, dressing rooms and wild animal cells are further examples of the progress acheived in the design of amphitheatres.
+The service corridors, dressing rooms and wild animal cells are further examples of the progress achieved in the design of amphitheatres.

 Arranged under the arena when the structure was designed, they greatly facilitated the organisation of the shows.
-In this way, the wild beasts could be hoisted directly into the arena using lifts, and servants could freely move around the subterranean galleries covered by a removable floor without crossing the processions which opened the games.
-They would use the ceremonial entrances found at each end of the amphitheatre.
+In this way, the wild beasts could be hoisted directly into the arena using lifts, and servants could freely move around the subterranean galleries covered by a removable floor without crossing the processions which opened the games through the ceremonial entrances found at each end of the amphitheatre.

 These scenes are widely represented in Tunisian mosaics, especially those discovered in and around the El Jem site.